 For those of you who are volunteering for the first time, The Loveland Sculpture Invitational is sponsored by The Loveland Sculpture Group, a non-profit organization.
 Their mission is to encourage and support sculptors nationwide and to give back to new, emerging artists.
 Over the years, The Group has donated over 30 sculptures valued at $275,000.
 In meeting the goals of their mission statement, The Group has also contributed $232,000 to local art education programs and other non-profits.

 We are proud to say that The Show is the nation’s largest outdoor sculpture show and hosts artists from nearly every state and from other countries.
 It attracts local residents as well as collectors, gallery owners, civic groups, corporate buyers, architects and sculpture enthusiasts from around the country.
 As our show continues to evolve and change each year, we are looking for strong volunteer support.
 Without the hard work and dedication of each volunteer, this event would not happen.

-There will be a Volunteer Training Tuesday, July 23rd from 5:30pm to 7:30pm at the Embassy Suites in Loveland.
+The Volunteer Training date is to be determined.
 You will receive your t-shirt, job assignment and job training at this time.
 If you have an unavoidable conflict with this date, please contact us so we can make other arrangements.
-Deadline for applications are July 15, 2013.
+Deadline for applications are July 14, 2014.